 Tracking Items

 Flagsallow faculty to alert a student and their primary role advisor regarding any concern about the student’s classroom performance.
-The flag acts as a catalyst for advisors to get in touch with the student, make a plan on how to resolve the concern, and put the student on the path to a successful semester.
+The flag acts as a catalyst for (1) students to reach out to the instructor who raised the flag, and (2) for advisors to get in touch with the student, make a plan on how to resolve the concern, and put the student on the path to a successful semester.

 The Kudos feature allows faculty to recognize students who are on the right track, who have shown improvement, or deserve acknowledgement.
 Preliminary research shows kudos to be particularly impactful on students later in the semester (around week nine).